Raphx/utphax15/x-semi-final/03_Confusing?/README.md

 str_replace("sounds","replace",$abc);
 ```

-After a looong while, we figured out that it is replacing the strings in a lyric for the MP3 song that was playing in the background.
-After replacing the strings in the lyric, and looking at the end of each line (as pointed by the hint for the challenge), we got the flag `Nanami_is_cute`.
+After a looong while, we figured out that it is replacing the strings in a lyrics for the MP3 song that was playing in the background.
+After replacing the strings in the lyrics, and looking at the end of each line (as pointed by the hint for the challenge), we got the flag `Nanami_is_cute`.